MartijnKok/Portfolio/README.md

 The code that i wrote for the differential equation and lowpassfilter can be seen in: [Random Forrest Classifier](Predictive_Models/RandomForrestCLassifier.ipynb).

 ### Data explanation
-The dataset consisted of 2 IMU sensors with both 3 Axis (XYZ), this resulted into a total of 6 features in the dataset.
+The sensor dataset consisted of 2 IMU sensors with both 3 Axis (XYZ), this resulted into a total of 6 features in the dataset.
 The dataset was expanded with a few proccesed features like frameRotation, a timeLine and frameAngle.
-In total the dataset consisted of 16 features that could be used for detection specific actions.
+In total the sensor dataset consisted of 16 features that could be used for detection specific actions.
+All features had a samplefrequency of 100Hz, this meant that for every second there were 100 datapoint for each feature.

+The Action that correspondent with sensor dataset where tagged by a human using vidoe material.
+These action and there timestamps where noted in a seperate dataset.

 ### Data visualization

-When i got the K-Nearest Neighbor model working there were many false positives.
-This was because in the dataset of the the wheels project there weren't any good ground truths.
-This was a problem when i wanted to check the precision of a model, because i didn't know if a false negative was really a false negative.
-To check if a false negative wasn't a positive, all false negatives of a model where visualized with the following code: [Check False Positives](Check_False_Negatives.pdf).
-This showed that many of the false negatives of the model were actually true positives.
-This showed that the dataset of the wheels project needed to be improved, through data collection and preparation.
+!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 ## Communication